cvdlab-theses/latex-thesis/README.md

 2. Go to the folder of this project

-3. Run `docker build -t textlive:full .`
+3. Run `docker build -t texlive:full .`

 ### Compile